PagerDuty/terraform-provider-pagerduty/website/docs/d/eventorchestration.html.markdown

 # pagerduty\_event_orchestration

-Use this data source to get information about a specific global [Event Orchestration][1]
+Use this data source to get information about a specific Global [Event Orchestration][1]

 ## Example Usage